DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 the next line.
 We build it by using a **template string** which we introduced in the strings section last chapter.
 We know it's a format string because it has an `f` right in front of it.
-It accesses two different properties on the `now` object (which, again, is a datetime) -- `day` and `year`.
+It accesses two different properties on the object returned by the `no` function (which, again, is a datetime) -- `day` and `year`.
 It also takes the entire object and passes it to our `month` function we just wrote above.

 We store this in the variable `month_face` so that we can use a second format string to center the text we just created.
 We do this with the `:^` format specifier.
 In chapter 2, we used `:.2f` to specify the amount of precision we wanted in a floating point number.
 In the format string, the `:` marks where the variable ends, and when modifiers to the formatting begin.
 There are three that are useful when working with text, and those are `:<`, `:^`, and `:>`.
-All three take a number after the arrow, and they fill out text that as many characters as the number.
+All three take a number after the arrow, and they fill out the text with extra spaces on the sides so that the final string has many characters (including spaces) as the number specifies.
 The text is padded with whitespace after, around, or before the value it got from the left of the `:`.
 That is to say, these all let us left, center, and right justify a string of text.
 In this case, we use 28 characters because that's how wide our calendar will be.

 ### Calendar Days